...

 3. Reverse Osmosis (RO) Systems

-RO systems use a semi-permeable membrane to remove up to 99% of contaminants, including heavy metals, bacteria, and viruses.
+RO systems use a semi-permeable membrane designed to remove a very high percentage of dissolved contaminants, including heavy metals, bacteria, and viruses.
 These systems require under-sink installation and regular maintenance.
 They may reduce water pressure, which can be a concern for some RV setups.

 4. Countertop RV Water Filters